 I'd try to tinker with and find a way to reach the goal.

 One might ask: "If you wanted to make a robust blog, why pick such a young language and ecosystem such as Elixir?
 Isn't it prone to be fragile?".
 Well, yes and no. Elixir is the 5%-part of my current Barbell strategy of my professional career.
 More on that shortly.
 But why does it not increase fragility in this case?
 Let's examine again what a static site is made of (mostly).
 Broadly speaking, it's a couple HTML tags (plus little framework specific template syntax) and some CSS.
 The content is stored in separate Markdown files.
 Parsing Markdown and putting it in an HTML

 Making myself robust is another task I'd quickly aim for.

 The Robust Self - Learning to walk

 Searching for Antifragility

-It turned out to be quite a robust system so far, even with all going on right now (the pandemic, the market downturn).
-But it’s not antifragile and probably never will be.
+It turned out to be quite a robust system so far, even with all that's going on right now (the pandemic, the market downturn).
+But it's not antifragile and probably will never be.
 But being robust gives me opportunities to play on other fields.

 Therefore, my current 5% is learning Elixir, its ecosystem, and learning more of the business side of software.
 Especially the last part may lead to systems which benefit from shocks.